 But I do have this to say:

-If you’re an outraged Christian who is correcting “Happy Holidays” – either in your outside voice or in your head – in the name of your faith, ask yourself if Jesus would be acting like that.
-Pretty sure He would graciously receive “Happy Holidays” and not get twisted about a lack of mention.
+If you're an outraged Christian who is correcting “Happy Holidays” – either in your outside voice or in your head – in the name of your faith, let me be the voice of sanity and tell you Jesus would not act like a jerk if you wished Him a happy holiday season.

-If you want to complain about something this time of year, complain about the crazy parking lot at the mall or the fact that the presents you ordered in late October still haven’t shipped.
-Or complain about some of the real stuff that’s going on in the world, like politics or COVID.
+If you want to complain about something this time of year, I have some suggestions for you: the crazy parking lot at the grocery store or the fact that the presents you ordered in late October still haven't shipped.
+Or, turn on the news.
+Something you dislike enough to be vocal about will present itself.

 Don’t complain about the way someone wishes you happiness.